 - Home Loan Principal Repayment under Section 80C of the Income Tax Act

 However, to claim these home loan tax deductions and HRA tax deductions, you need to submit adequate proofs.
 In the absence of this, your deduction claims may be rejected.
 Therefore, you must have all related documentation (such as lease deeds and possession/completion letters) and justifications regarding the same ready to support your case.

-Documents Required to Claim Tax Deductions on HRA
+What are the Documents Required to Claim Tax Deductions on HRA?

 - Rent agreement/Rent receipts of a year.